aunghtetpaing10/github_repo_management/README.md

 - ✅ Parse and analyze the PRD to extract project details, features, and tech stack
 - ✅ Create a new GitHub repository with the project name and description
 - ✅ Generate a comprehensive README with all project information
+- ✅ **🆕 Scaffold complete project structure** with folders and base files
+- ✅ **🆕 Set up framework-specific boilerplate** (FastAPI, React, Node.js)
+- ✅ **🆕 Create development branches** and Git configuration
 - ✅ Create labeled issues for each feature identified in the PRD
 - ✅ Set up project labels for issue categorization
 - ✅ Provide a complete development backlog ready for your team

 ## Architecture

-The system uses three specialized AI agents:
+The system uses four specialized AI agents:

 1. **PRD Analyst Agent** - Extracts structured information from PRD documents
 2. **Repository Creator Agent** - Sets up GitHub repositories with proper configuration
+3. **Project Scaffolder Agent** - 🆕 Creates folder structures and base files based on tech stack
-3. **Issue Manager Agent** - Creates and organizes issues from feature requirements
+4. **Issue Manager Agent** - Creates and organizes issues from feature requirements

 ## Prerequisites